learning2hash/learning2hash.github.io/tutorial.md

 print(classes[:,50503])   # 4
 ```

 In this case we see that LSH performs very well, with the majority of the colliding images coming from the same class label (4).
+We now quantitatively evaluate the retrieval performance of LSH in a more rigourous manner.

 ### Evaluation (LSH)